 During the Descent Phase

-Therefore, when conditions and safety allow it such as when landing on a long runway, the pilot will select a smaller flap angle (reduced flap) to perform the final approach until touchdown, which will contribute to reducing CO2 and noise emissions on the ground.
+Therefore, when conditions such as when landing on a long runway, allow the pilot will select a smaller flap angle (reduced flap) to perform the final approach until touchdown, which will contribute to reducing CO2 and noise emissions on the ground.